 Old Sarum, however, certainly served as a fortress at various times in its history.
 In 552 the Saxon King Cynric captured the hill from the celtic Britons.
-In the 9th Century King Alfred restored its fortifications against raiding Vikings, and in 960 King Edgar held a gathering there to make plans against the Danes, who had by then taken over much of east and northern England and fancied having a go at Wessex as well.
+In the 9th Century King Alfred restored its fortifications against raiding Vikings, and in 960 King Edgar held a gathering there to make plans against the Danes, who had by then taken over much of east and northern England and threatened to have a go at Wessex as well.
 In 1003 it was sacked and burnt by Sweyn Forkbeard, King of Norway and Denmark.
-Since the Ancient Monuments Protection Act of 1882 it has been taken over repeatedly, but unopposed, most recently in 1983, by English Heritage.
+Since the Ancient Monuments Protection Act of 1882 it has been taken over repeatedly, but peacefully, most recently in 1983 by English Heritage.

 The banks at Old Sarum enclose a more or less level area – except for the castle mound – of about 6½ hectares (16 acres).
 There is a single entrance through the earth banks to the east.
 This was the first hill fort I have arrived at where I found myself driving through the fort entrance and discovering the car park inside its earthworks.
 It is usually necessary to climb up to these forts on foot.
 But then most hill forts don’t also sport a Norman castle – or rather a motte and bailey – that is, a mound and a castle courtyard and wall.
 This would have required a road of some mettle to get to it – and indeed to build it – so the road I drove up is probably mostly Norman – although the car park probably isn’t.